shawntoffel/yabe/README.md

 ### Azure Blob Storage
 Navigate to your Storage Account in Azure Portal.
 Under the Access Keys tab find a value labeled "Connection string".
-Assign this value to `ConnectionStrings:AzureBlobStorage` the `appsettings.json` or by environment variable with prefix `Yabe_`.
+Assign this value to `ConnectionStrings:AzureBlobStorage` via the `appsettings.json` file or by environment variable with prefix `Yabe_`.

 ### Azure AD
 Follow the instructions in [Register an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) with these additions: